This post may contain affiliate links.

 The amenities vary depending on the truck stop.
 Below are some of the typical amenities offered at truck stops around the United States along with rates that we’ve seen.

 RV Dump Station While RV Dump Stations are not standard at truck stops, Love’s Travel Stops tends to have them at many of their locations for a fee along with potable water.
 When we’ve asked in the past, if you’re purchasing fuel, they’ll allow you to fill up with water for free and dump for a discounted rate.
-Typically, we’ve found these services on the “Autos” side of the station in a specific RV fueling lane.
+Typically, we’ve found the dump station on the “Autos” side of the station, occasionally in the RV fueling lane.

 Showers Most truck stops offer showers.
 The number of showers will vary and there may be a long wait depending on when you go in.
 Many will provide you with soaps, a wash cloth, towel and bath mat.
 The shower stall itself tends to be the size of a typical single stall bathroom with a toilet, sink, shower and some even have jacuzzi tubs (and they’ll even give you bubble bath to use).
 The showers are usually not timed, which means unlimited use until you’re done.
 We’ve also found some which allow multiple people in the shower room at the same time so if you’re traveling with someone, you could both use the shower for the price of one.
 In terms of cleanliness, each truck stop is different but we’ve seen some that clean the shower room after every use.
 To purchase the shower, go to the register where you will get a receipt with a customer number and sometimes a pin number for the door.
 Wait for your customer number to be called to find out which shower stall to go into.
 We’ve typically seen these cost $12 per customer.